-After all, this ended up as a purely suburban railway in its last days but there was a reminder of modernity as I was directed to plod across what now is a newer section of A90.
-Though the landscape was scarred by the then ongoing construction the River Dee remained in view and gentler surroundings lay ahead of me.
+After all, this ended up as a purely suburban railway in its last days, but there was a reminder of modernity as I was directed to plod across what now is a newer section of the A90.
+Though the landscape was scarred by the then ongoing construction, the River Dee remained in view and gentler surroundings lay ahead of me.

 After this, light began to decline as the distance to Duthie Park became ever shorter.
 There were others about who were snatching a quick stroll before darkness fell, a practice that I also witnessed in Sheffield last November and December.
 Eventually, any thought of leaving the trail could be vanquished by its providing the clearest route ahead and that got me to its end near the aforementioned park.

 Life has gone elsewhere since then though and the summer of 2017 was a dramatic one for me.
-There may have been trips to Norway and Sweden but the season is remembered for the emotional toll of the events that lead me to begin a career break dominated by recovery and re-energisation.
+There may have been trips to Norway and Sweden, but the season is remembered for the emotional toll of the events that led me to begin a career break dominated by recovery and re-energisation.

 Taxi ride from Wilmslow to Manchester Airport.
 Return flight from Manchester to Aberdeen.
 Return bus journey on route 737 between Aberdeen Airport to Aberdeen city centre.
 Return train journey between Aberdeen and Stonehaven.
 Bus journey from Aberdeen to Banchory.
 Train journey from Manchester Airport to Macclesfield.